EliriaT/Food-Ordering/README.md

 3. sends that response back to client .
 4. receives client order ratings and propagate ratings to the restaurants
 5. calculates simulation average rating based on restaurants average rating

+## Running the App
+To run the App, run in terminal the following command:<br />

+`go run .`

+## Running in Docker container
+1. To run the app in a docker container, first build the image:<br />

+`docker build -t food-ordering .`

+2. Then run the container using the created image:<br />

+`docker run --name food-ordering --network restaurant -it --rm  -p 8084:8084 food-ordering`

+For this you firstly need a created docker network.
+To create a docker network run:

+`docker network create restaurant`

+3. To stop the running container:

+`docker stop {docker's id}`